QIWI-API/bill-payments-docs/bill-payments_en.html.md

 ---
-title: API QIWI Kassa REST API 1.0.0
+title: QIWI Checkout API REST API 1.0.0

 search: true

-metatitle: API QIWI Kassa REST API 1.0.0
+metatitle: QIWI Checkout API REST API 1.0.0

-metadescription: QIWI Bill Payments API opens a way to operate with invoices from your service or application.
+metadescription: QIWI Checkout API opens a way to operate with invoices from your service or application.
 Invoice is the unique request for the payment.
 By default, the user may pay the invoice with any accessible means.
 API supports issuing and cancelling invoices, making refunds and checking operation status.

 services:
  - <a href='#'>Swagger</a>  |  <a href='#'>Qiwi Demo</a>